Did you know that a lobster's meat goes bad only a few hours after its death? This prompted…

 Lower Environmental Impact

-Reducing the environmental impact of growing crops is another advantage shared between aquaponics and hydroponics.
+Reducing the environmental impact of growing crops is another advantage shared between aquaponics, hydroponics, and other sustainable growing systems.
 Here are just a few of the benefits:

 - Since there’s no soil involved, there is no need to use gas-powered equipment like tractors and plows, thus significantly reducing carbon footprint